Outcome-specific record — catalogued as: EMDR vs EFT trial — depression outcome (as tabulated in Nelms & Castel 2016)

 | Verification | ✓ Confirmed against the primary source |

 Karatzias, T., Power, K., Brown, K., McGoldrick, T., Begum, M., Young, J., Loughran, P., Chouliara, Z., & Adams, S. (2011).
-EMDR vs EFT trial — depression outcome (as tabulated in Nelms & Castel 2016).
+A Controlled Comparison of the Effectiveness and Efficiency of Two Psychological Therapies for Posttraumatic Stress Disorder: Eye Movement Desensitization and Reprocessing vs. Emotional Freedom Techniques.
 The Journal of Nervous and Mental Disease. https://doi.org/10.1097/NMD.0b013e31821cd262

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Depression · PTSD & Trauma

 A ready-made graphic — right-click or long-press to save the image.